DasMoge124/student/_posts/2023-09-04-Adventure-Capitalist.md

 </script>
 <html>
 <!--
+Draft and ideas
+Idea - A cookie clicker game to keep the user entertained -
+First Draft - A game where the objective is to get as much money as you can.
+You are able to buy businesses to grow your economy.
+We included cookies and math functions to remember the users's name as well as count up the money.
+Addon 1 - We added styling and a bigger business to make the game more fast paced and fluid. we also made the game more cometitive by adding a time limit, requiring players to react fast.
+We also added a cookie to save the player's score.
+Attempted to add reset button.
+Addon 2 - We added a database as per requirements which allows you to search up a company and purchase it, bringing in even more cash.
+We also implemented a money-per-second counter to allow the user to keep track of how much they earn.
+Used the player's score to add a message determining whether you beat your previous score or lost.
+-
+-
+ChatGPT College Board Review and Comments
 HTML and CSS Styling:
 1. Your use of HTML and CSS for structuring and styling the web page is well done.
 Properly structured HTML and CSS are important foundational skills in web development.
 -